Costume Jewelry Collectors Int’l

 JONETTE JEWELRY CO. — Providence, RI — c.
 1943- Sept.
 2006

-- Mark: Santa Fe pewter line of western animals
+- Mark: ©JJ1988 – Used on Santa Fe line of southwestern-inspired jewelry.

-- Named company after his parents John and Etta.
+- Renamed company after parents John and Etta.

 - Jonette Jewelry Co. ended production in September, 2006.

 - Some sources cite 1935 as date Lisker founded first company.
 Needs further research.

 JORDAN — R.M.
 JORDAN & CO.

 - Mark: Sterling by Jordan

 - Mark: “J” inside a triangle Photo courtesy Beth Rowlands.

 - R. M. Jordan & Co.